The New Yorker: Cartoons

-Several of the magazine's cartoons have climbed to a higher plateau of fame.
-One 1928 cartoon drawn by Carl Rose and captioned by E. B. White shows a mother telling her daughter, "It's broccoli, dear."
-The daughter responds, "I say it's spinach and I say the hell with it."
-The phrase "I say it's spinach" entered the vernacular (and three years later, the Broadway musical Face the Music included Irving Berlin's musical number entitled "I Say It's Spinach (And the Hell with It)").
-The catchphrase "back to the drawing board" originated with the 1941 Peter Arno cartoon showing an engineer walking away from a crashed plane, saying, "Well, back to the old drawing board."
+Several of the magazine's cartoons have reached a higher plateau of fame.
+One 1928 cartoon drawn by Carl Rose and captioned by E. B. White shows a mother telling her daughter, "It's broccoli, dear".
+The daughter responds, "I say it's spinach and I say the hell with it".
+The phrase "I say it's spinach" entered the vernacular, and three years later, the Broadway musical Face the Music included Irving Berlin's song "I Say It's Spinach (And the Hell with It)".
+The catchphrase "back to the drawing board" originated with the 1941 Peter Arno cartoon showing an engineer walking away from a crashed plane, saying, "Well, back to the old drawing board".

 The most reprinted is Peter Steiner's 1993 drawing of two dogs at a computer, with one saying, "On the Internet, nobody knows you're a dog".
 According to Mankoff, Steiner and the magazine have split more than $100,000 in fees paid for the licensing and reprinting of this single cartoon, with more than half going to Steiner.

-Over seven decades, many hardcover compilations of cartoons from The New Yorker have been published, and in 2004, Mankoff edited The Complete Cartoons of The New Yorker, a 656-page collection with 2004 of the magazine's best cartoons published during 80 years, plus a double CD set with all 68,647 cartoons ever published in the magazine.
-This features a search function allowing readers to search for cartoons by a cartoonist's name or by year of publication.
-The newer group of cartoonists in recent years includes Pat Byrnes, J. C. Duffy, Liana Finck, Robert Leighton, Michael Maslin, Julia Suits, and P. C. Vey.
-Will McPhail cited his beginnings are "just ripping off Calvin and Hobbes, Bill Watterson, and doing little dot eyes."
-The notion that some New Yorker cartoons have punchlines so non sequitur that they are impossible to understand became a subplot in the Seinfeld episode "The Cartoon", as well as a playful jab in an episode of The Simpsons, "The Sweetest Apu".
+Over seven decades, many hardcover compilations of New Yorker cartoons have been published, and in 2004, Mankoff edited The Complete Cartoons of The New Yorker, a 656-page collection with 2,004 of the magazine's best cartoons published during 80 years, plus a double CD set with all 68,647 cartoons ever published in the magazine.
+This features a search function allowing readers to search for cartoons by cartoonist's name or year of publication.
+The newer group of cartoonists in recent years includes Pat Byrnes, J. C. Duffy, Liana Finck, Emily Flake, Robert Leighton, Michael Maslin, Julia Suits, and P. C. Vey.
+Will McPhail cited his beginnings as "just ripping off Calvin and Hobbes, Bill Watterson, and doing little dot eyes".
+The notion that some New Yorker cartoons have punchlines so oblique as to be impenetrable became a subplot in the Seinfeld episode "The Cartoon", as well as a playful jab in The Simpsons episode "The Sweetest Apu".

 In April 2005, the magazine began using the last page of each issue for "The New Yorker Cartoon Caption Contest".
 Captionless cartoons by The New Yorker's regular cartoonists are printed each week.
 Captions are submitted by readers, and three are chosen as finalists.
 Readers then vote on the winner.
-Anyone age thirteen or older can enter or vote.
-Each contest winner receives a print of the cartoon (with the winning caption), signed by the artist who drew the cartoon.
+Anyone age 13 or older can enter or vote.
+At first, the winner received a print of the cartoon (with the winning caption) signed by the artist who drew the cartoon, but this practice ceased.
+In 2017, after Bob Mankoff left the magazine, Emma Allen became its youngest and first female cartoon editor.